oroinc/documentation/user_doc/back_office/system/integrations/payment_integration/authorizenet/authorizenet_prerequisites.rst

 Use sandbox account when customizing the Authorize.Net integration or if you do not have an actual account with Authorize.Net but you would like to check how the integration works.

-For more information about how to use the sandbox, see `Authorize.Net Testing Guide <https://developer.authorize.net/hello_world/testing_guide/>`__.
+For more information about how to use the sandbox, see |Authorize.Net Testing Guide|.

+.. include:: /include/include_links.rst
+   :start-after: begin